Economic dynamics with differential fertility: Introduction

 This is how we proceed:

 \begin{enumerate}[topsep=0ex,itemsep=0ex,leftmargin=0cm,label=(\roman*)] \item In the first instance, we assume that the primitives (the fertility and transmission functions) are exogenously given.
 We show that the dynamic system can be decomposed into multiple parallel `local' dynamic systems and that the solutions to these local systems can be aggregated back into a solution of the whole system.
 With this approach, we can characterize the long-run outcomes of our dynamic system.
 Some of our results will be familiar because they recover outcomes in models of poverty traps and in growth models with multiple equilibria \citep*{Galor1993Income,Azariadis2005Chapter,moav05}.
 Others, however, are new.
 In particular, we establish easy-to-verify conditions on the primitives that guarantee (a) that the dynamical system has a steady state distribution that is either atomless (exhibiting inequality) or degenerate (not exhibiting inequality), and (b) that the system converges to such states from essentially any initial distribution.
 To our knowledge our results offer the most complete theoretical characterization of the outcomes of this canonical system, particularly with regards to the atomless steady states.\footnote{Intergenerational models in the family economics and growth literature that have accounted for differential fertility tend to track the long-run outcomes coarsely; for example, \cite*{becker79} track the coefficient of variation---but not the distribution---of income while the models of \cite*{dahan98}, \cite*{kremer02}, and \cite*{fan2013differential} study the relationship between differential fertility and inequality, with inequality being measured by the ratio of skilled to unskilled workers (and their relative wages).
 By contrast, the full steady state distribution of income or of wealth (or its tail) can be derived explicitly in several stochastic models of the dynamics of economic inequality; for example, see \cite*{benhabib11,benhabib14,jones15,piketty15,gabaix15}.
 Inequality in such models is typically generated by an underlying (usually Kesten-type) stochastic process that results in a steady state belonging to a specific parametric family (often to the Pareto or lognormal families).
 However, this literature tends to ignore fertility differentials.
-The surveys of \cite*{davies00}, \cite*{gabaix09}, and \cite*{benhabib16}, for example, do not mention the role of fertility.}
+The surveys of \cite*{davies00}, \cite*{gabaix09}, and \cite*{benhabib16}, for example, do not mention the role of fertility.} In the appendix, we provide a technical discussion of how our model relates to some prior work in mathematics regarding the (deterministic) analysis of branching systems.

 Point (i) is the main contribution of the paper.
 Points (ii)-(iv) below are applications of our main characterization result.

 \item For specific functional forms of our fertility and transmission functions, we produce explicit analytical solutions for the atomless steady state distributions.
 As we show, these can belong to known parametric families (e.g. Pareto).